 - Benign paroxysmal positional vertigo -- Benign paroxysmal positional vertigo (BPPV) results from damage to the delicate sensory units of the balance portion of the inner ear.
 Symptoms of BPPV include a spinning sensation, dizziness, a sense of imbalance, and lightheadedness brought on by changes in head and body position, such as tipping the head backward.
 Nausea may also occur, but hearing loss or tinnitus is not associated with this condition.
 Vertigo can vary in intensity from mild to severe and usually lasts only a few minutes.
 A series of simple, in-office head and body repositioning maneuvers can result in a full recovery.

 - Vestibular neuritis (labyrinthitis) -- This condition is caused by the inflammation of the nerve cells in the inner ear that control balance.
-The main symptom is sudden occurrence of vertigo, which lasts from 1 to 7 days.
+The main symptom is sudden occurrence of vertigo, which lasts from one to seven days.
 In most cases, this condition is caused by a viral respiratory infection like the flu.
 Treatments include medications to relieve the symptoms of nausea and dizziness.
-Significant recovery is achieved after 6 to 8 weeks of a balance rehabilitation program.
+Significant recovery is achieved after six to eight weeks of a balance rehabilitation program.
 Surgery is rarely needed.

 Other causes of dizziness